 Act 564 requires the development of an annual statistical report on human trafficking in Louisiana.
-The report is to be submitted to the Legislature by the Department of Children and Family Services by the first of February of each year with the following information:
+The report is to be submitted to the Legislature by the Department of Children and Family Services each year with the following information:

 1. Juvenile Safe House